tummfm/chemtrain/docs/chemtrain-deploy/installation.md

 pip install 'chemtrain[cuda13]' --upgrade
 ```

-The CUDA extras install Python dependencies only.
-They do not build
+The CUDA extras install the Python packages used to export CUDA models.
+Build
-chemtrain-deploy, `libconnector.so`, a PJRT plugin, or LAMMPS.
-Build those
-components separately as described below.
+the connector and LAMMPS separately as described below.

 The connector can be built for CPU or CUDA.
-CUDA is currently the only LAMMPS
-execution path covered by the project's automated end-to-end checks.
-The CPU
-host pair style has also been validated manually with single-rank and MPI runs.
-A separate CPU regression tests model export, the CPU-only connector, the
-public connector API, and host communication callbacks without depending on
-LAMMPS.
-The model bundle must contain an executable for the selected backend.
-See {ref}`chemtrain-deploy-platforms` for the distinction between executable
-platforms and model variants.
+Models must be exported for every
+backend used at runtime.
+See {ref}`chemtrain-deploy-platforms`.

+## Requirements

-Building the connector requires Python, Bazel, and a C++17 compiler.
-CUDA and
+Building the connector requires Python 3.10 or newer and `patchelf`.
+By default,
-cuDNN are required only for a CUDA build.
-Building LAMMPS also requires CMake
-and, for multi-rank simulations, an MPI implementation.

-The connector build uses a hermetic Python 3.13 toolchain by default.
-The
-compiled library does not embed that interpreter.
-Python 3.11, 3.12, 3.14, and
-free-threaded Python 3.14 build toolchains can be selected with
-`--python_version`.

-The source tree pins the connector to the XLA revision shipped with JAX 0.11.0.
-Update that revision together with the supported JAX range because PJRT and XLA
-FFI are compiled interfaces, not Python-only dependencies.
+`build.py` uses Clang from `PATH`.
+Pass `--nouse_clang` to let Bazel use its
+configured C++17 toolchain.
+The script downloads a suitable Bazel binary if
+needed.
+A CUDA build downloads the CUDA and cuDNN versions selected by its
+options.
+Building LAMMPS needs CMake.
+The examples below enable MPI.
+Set
+`BUILD_MPI=OFF` for a single-rank LAMMPS build without MPI.

+The commands below use a CUDA build, which is the usual LAMMPS setup.
+A
+separate command is provided for CPU-only installations.

 ## Build the Connector